enihsyou/shared-config/packages/astro-developer-pack/README.md

 **Q**: Why not enable all extensions directly, but selectively enable them?

 **A**: Simply put, for performance and experience.
 Although VSCode extensions now have rich lazy-loading activation conditions, there are still plugins that will automatically activate unconditionally when enabled.
 Also, some plugins are only needed at specific times.
 For example, not all projects will repeatedly use the `Docker` extension, but it automatically activates when it detects a Dockerfile in the workspace, then creates a toolbar, tries to connect to the Docker Host, and even pops up a notification if the connection fails.
 I don't want this kind of interruption.

+**Q**: How to uninstall this extension pack without uninstalling all the extensions it references?
+**A**: If you uninstall the extension pack directly in VSCode, it will also uninstall all the extensions it references.
+This is generally not the desired behavior, so this extension pack only includes additionally required extensions and excludes commonly used ones.
+Currently, VSCode [does not and will not provide](https://github.com/microsoft/vscode/issues/169109) a feature to uninstall an extension pack without uninstalling its bundled extensions, but there is a manual workaround.

+1. Delete the `$HOME/.vscode/extensions/enihsyou.astro-developer-pack-0.0.1` folder
+2. Remove the entry for the extension pack from `$HOME/.vscode/extensions/extensions.json`

+## Other Information

+- Icon drawn using the [Method Draw](https://github.com/methodofaction/Method-Draw) tool.